isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 ## Android TVSDK 3.12

-Reference player Gradle version updated to 5.6.4 (November 2019 release).
-For prerequisites and build steps, refer to README accompanying the sample.
+Primetime Reference application’s gradle version is now updated to version 5.6.4.
+To setup and run Reference app using Android Studio follow the instructions from ReadMe file available with TVSDK zip at `TVSDK_Android_x.x.x.x/samples/PrimetimeReference/src/README.md`.

-Top customer issues fixed in all the releases are mentioned in [resolved issues](#resolved-issues) section.
+Top customer issues fixed in the current release are mentioned in [resolved issues](#resolved-issues) section.

 ### New features and enhancements in the previous releases